rohit077/100_Days_of_ML/README.md

 # 100_Days_of_ML

-#Abstract

-This is 100 days of Machine Learning challenge as instructed by @Siraj_Raval #learningbydoing
+This is 100 days of Machine Learning challenge as instructed by @llSourcell #learningbydoing

 # Motivation